JorgePe/EV3-Pybricks-Messaging/README.md

 # EV3-Pybricks-Messaging
 My attempts to use LEGO MINDSORMS EV3 to communicate with Pybricks messaging protocol

-# WARNING: this is still very incomplete, as I an still reviewing my notes
+# WARNING: this is still very incomplete, as I am still reviewing my notes

 ## Intro